-Units of A Units of Assessment (UoAs)
+Units of A Assessment (UoAs)

 Common across all UoAs UoA

-Geographical Area(s): All State and Federal waters of the U.S. state of Alaska in FAO major fishing
+Geographical Area(s): All State and Federal waters of the U.S. state of Alaska in FAO major

-area 67.
+fishing area 67.

 Principal Management Authority: All Alaska Department of Fish and Game (ADFG)

 Unique to each UoA UoA

 Species: Common name: 1 King/Chinook

-- Latin name: Oncorhynchus tschawytscha
+Latin name: Oncorhynchus tschawytscha

 Common name: 2 Sockeye/Red

 Latin name: Oncorhynchus nerka

 Common name: 3 Coho/Silver

 Latin name: Oncorhynchus kisutch

 Common name: 4 Pink/Humpback

 Latin name: Oncorhynchus gorbuscha

 Common name: 5 Keta/Chum

 Latin name: Oncorhynchus keta

-Fishery Lo ocation: 1 ADFG Admin Region 1: Southeast & Yakutat
+Fishery Location: 1 ADFG Admin Region 1: Southeast & Yakutat

 2 ADFG Admin Region 2: Central

 3 ADFG Admin Region 3: Arctic-Yukon-Kuskokwim

 4 ADFG Admin Region 4: Kodiak, Chignik, Alaska Peninsula, Aleutian

 Fishing gears/methods: 1 Troll

 2 Purse seine

 3 Beach seine

 4 Drift gillnet

 5 Set gillnet

 6 Dipnet

 7 Fish wheel

-5 Name of proposed team leader
+6 Name of proposed team leader

 Dr. Ivan Mateo.
 Dr. Mateo meets all general requirements for an RFM Team Leader.
 He has extensive experience working with wide variety of fish species including other gadoids, Rockfish, and flatfish (i.e. Atlantic Cod, Pacific Ocean Perch, Senegal Tonguefish, Tropical flatfish (10 years).
 He has Extensive experience in marine conservation advice as well as fisheries management advice (15 Years).
 He has Extensive experience in Marine Ecology, Conservation Legislation Fisheries Management, Strategic Planning/Risk Management (10 years).
+Dr. Mateo will be responsible for some clauses in the Management Measures, Implementation, Monitoring, and Control section

 Dr. Mateo does not have conflicts of interest in relation to the fishery under assessment.
 Summary of CV to be provided in Appendix 1

-6 Name(s) of proposed team members
+7 Name(s) of proposed team members

-1. Mr Scott Marshall
+Mr Scott Marshall

 Mr. Marshall meets all general requirements for an RFM Team Member.
 For over 31 years Mr Marshall worked at ADF&G during which he served in three primary capacities, Research Project Leader, Principal Fishery Scientist for Pacific Salmon Commission Affairs and latterly Regional Supervisor.
-As a Project Leader Scott lead research teams in the study of population structure and dynamics of the state's Pacific Salmon and Pacific herring stocks.
+As Project Leader Scott lead research teams in the study of population structure and dynamics of the state's Pacific Salmon and Pacific herring stocks.
 As a Principal Scientist Scott served as a Co-Chairman or as Alaska's senior representative on several international technical teams established by the Pacific Salmon Treaty.
 Scott also served on Scientific and Statistical Committee of the North Pacific Management Council.
-As the Division of Commercial Fisheries Regional Supervisor for Southeast Alaska, Scott represented the

-Department at Alaska Board of Fisheries meetings, reviewed and/or critiqued numerous regulatory proposals for Southeast Alaskan fisheries.
+As the Division of Commercial Fisheries Regional Supervisor for Southeast Alaska, Scott represented the Department at Alaska Board of Fisheries meetings, reviewed and/or critiqued numerous regulatory proposals for Southeast Alaskan fisheries.
 Scott also oversaw the daily research and management of the Southeast Region's commercial, personal use and subsistence fisheries and served as Co-Chairman of the Transboundary Rivers Panel of the Pacific Salmon Commission.
-Mr Scott Marshall will be responsible for the Stock assessment Section.
+Mr Scott Marshall will be responsible for the Stock Assessment, Fish Stock Biology/Ecology and Precautionary approach section and for some clauses in the Management Measures, Implementation, Monitoring, and Control section the Stock assessment Section.
 Mr. Marshall does not have conflicts of interest in relation to the fishery under assessment.
 Summary of CV to be provided in Appendix 1

-2. Mr Ray Beamesderfer
+Mr Ray Beamesderfer